 Consider Healthy Ways to Cope

-You can't take care of yourself if you aren't in the right head space emotionally.
-If loading up on too much news is adding to your stress, detach yourself for a day or two.
+You can't take care of yourself if you aren't managing stress or dealing with emotional distress.
+If loading up on too much news is adding to your stress and anxiety, detach yourself for a day or two.
 Take a break from TV and social media to unwind and clear your brain.
-Trying something new such as meditation, yoga, reading a new book (or revisiting an old favorite) can really help.
+Trying something new such as regular exercise, meditation, yoga, practicing mindfulness and reading a new book (or revisiting an old favorite) can really help with managing stress.
+While it's tempting to want to cope with junk food and comfort food right now, remember to eat healthy and drink plenty of water too.
 Even something as simple as sleep will improve your health considerably.

 "I've been taking the time to sleep in when I can," said student ambassador Courtney Leydig.
 "It sounds weird when we have class, but most of the time we're out and about really early during the week.
 Getting enough sleep is essential for having a good day or week."

 "Every day, I walk three to five miles around trails, Downtown Omaha and parks to get exercise, fresh air and human interaction," explained Griffin.
 "I make sure to practice good hygiene and do as many things outdoors while making sure I stay healthy within my mind."

 None of us saw the pandemic coming, so we're all taking it day by day and learning what we can along the way.
 It's so important to understand that your feelings are valid in a stressful situation, whether they're positive or negative some days.
 Knowing when to ask for help or consult a doctor or mental health services is crucial.

 If needed, please consider taking advantage of mental health services such as: